Solid-state silicon battery: History

-A lab prototype silicon anode solid state battery was developed by collaboration between engineers from University of California San Diego and researchers from LG Energy Solutions.
+A lab prototype silicon-anode solid-state battery was developed by collaboration between engineers from University of California, San Diego and researchers from LG Energy Solutions.
 Attempts to combine a solid electrolyte and a microsilicon lattice electrode achieved high energy density, low capacity degradation over hundreds of charging cycles, and lower charging temperatures.

 Silicon vs lithium

-Silicon anodes have a theoretical energy density of 4200 mAh/g, almost 10 times the 372 mAh/g of lithium ion batteries with graphite anodes.
-However, they degrade in liquid electrolytes and faces issues with expansion and contraction during energy transfer.
-Attempts to mitigate these issues involve changing the structure of the anode by sacrificing some density for more stable materials.
+Silicon anodes have a theoretical specific energy of 4200 mAh/g, over 10 times the 372 mAh/g of lithium-ion batteries with graphite anodes.
+However, they degrade in liquid electrolytes and face issues with expansion and contraction during energy transfer.
+Attempts to mitigate these issues involve changing the structure of the anode by sacrificing some specific energy for more stable materials.
 Other attempts to mitigate the issues with liquid electrolytes involve adjusting the electrolyte for more efficient interfacing.
-The largest issue with silicon is the trapping of lithium ions in the anode.
+The greatest issue with silicon is the trapping of lithium ions in the anode.
 Because of the difficulties, commercial applications were all but abandoned.

 Design

-UCSD/LG Energy Solutions
+UCSD/LG energy solutions

 This technology uses sulfate solid-state electrolytes (SSE) to stabilize and allow for the use of a 99.9% weight μSi anode.
 This limits the volumetric changes of the silicon anode during lithiation and lithium dendrite growth.
 The cathode is lithium nickel cobalt manganese oxide.
-The use of a solid state electrolyte reduces the contact of the μSi with the electrolyte to a flat, solid surface.
-This makes the spreading of Li-Si more reversible.
+The use of a solid-state electrolyte reduces the contact of the μSi with the electrolyte to a flat, solid surface.
+This makes the spreading of Li–Si more reversible.
 The use of a non-metallic lithium source eliminates the high temperature that metallic lithium batteries require to charge.